 In the preparation of this Engineering Consultant's Report, Burns & McDonnell completed assessments of the electric generating stations and the transmission and distribution system of the City Electric Division.
-The investigations included interviews, observations, and reviews of FY 2014 expenditures and FY 2015 budgets.
+The investigations included interviews, observations, and reviews of FY 2016 expenditures and FY 2017 budgets.
 In addition, an analysis of the balances of the Improvement and Extension Fund and other funds benefiting the Electric Division was performed.
 Burns & McDonnell also reviewed the adequacy of the revenues provided by the current retail rates in relation to the requirements of the City of Dover, Delaware Resolution Authorizing and Securing Electric Revenue Bonds, adopted December 23, 1985.
-A high level assessment of the City's insurance coverage related to the Electric Division was also completed.
+A high-level assessment of the City's insurance coverage related to the Electric Division was also completed.
 Based on these reviews and assessments, it is Burns & McDonnell's opinion that:

-- 1. The City's power generation facilities are being operated and maintained consistent with accepted electric utility practice in the United States. - 2.
-The design, construction, operation, and maintenance of the City's electric transmission and distribution system and the associated facilities are consistent with current generally accepted electric utility standards and over the past few years.
-The system has been upgraded in order to improve operation and service to customers. - The Electric Division capital projects included in the City's Capital Investment Plan and the FY 2015 Operating Budget are necessary and should provide improved reliability and power quality for the Electric System. - 4.
-The balances as of June 30, 2014 for the various reserve funds maintained by the City for the Electric Division appear to be sufficient for their defined purposes. - The insurance coverage in full force and affect as maintained by the City related to the various assets of the Electric Division appears to satisfy the requirements of Section 706 of the Resolution. - 6.
+- 7. The City's power generation facilities are being operated and maintained consistent with accepted electric utility practice in the United States. - 8.
+The design, construction, operation, and maintenance of the City's electric transmission and distribution system and associated facilities are consistent with generally accepted electric utility standards.
+The system has been upgraded to improve operation, reliability, and service quality to customers. - The Electric Division capital projects included in the City's Capital Investment Plan and the FY 2017 Operating Budget are necessary and should provide improved reliability and power quality for the Electric System. - 10.
+The balances as of June 30, 2016, for the various reserve funds maintained by the City for the Electric Division appear to be sufficient for their defined purposes. - The insurance coverage in full force and affect as maintained by the City related to the various assets of the Electric Division appears to satisfy the requirements of Section 706 of the Resolution. - 12.
 The electric revenues generated by the City's current retail rates are more than sufficient to fulfill the debt service coverage requirement defined in Section 502(c) of the Resolution.